In this section:

 Using Facetime, Skype, or other video chat tools (or a phone call if video is not an option), set aside a regular time to check in with your family or friends if you weren’t already doing so.

 You can convert club or group meetings to video conference or phone conference calls.
-This is just as good as being in the same room (for now).
+This is just as good as being in the same room.
 For example, book clubs, knitting or other craft clubs, woodwork classes, etc. can all be done online, using the camera in your phone, laptop, or tablet.

 Do not let your preconceived notions of “I’m not good with technology” or “Technology is for younger people” deter you.
 That is not true!
 You can definitely learn a new skill at any age, and it is good for your brain to learn new things.
 Ask a friend or family member for help, or use tutorials you find online to learn how to do video conferences.
 For example, a group of older adults learned how to use Zoom and practice meditation together.
 They thought they couldn’t do it, yet they managed, and felt a sense of accomplishment when they did (plus, they didn’t miss their mindfulness class).